-Despite the strong performance of the indices since March, some technical indicators are making the case that the post-Iraq rally is not sustainable.
-As of June 16, the relative strength index for the NYSE Composite had a value of 68.2 percent, approaching bearish territory (figure 2, upper panel).
-The number of stocks making new 52-week highs is at its highest point since during the bubble, while the number of new lows is negligible (figure 3 upper panel).
-The middle panel shows that momentum (overbought/oversold oscillator) is in overbought territory, though the recent decline softens that bearish indicator.
-The Market Breadth indicator (figure 3, bottom panel) has seen a steady increase since the middle of March.
+Most of the technical indicators that looked ominous in June are much friendlier as of August 1.
+The relative strength index for the NYSE Composite had a value of 45.5 percent, in solid neutral territory (figure 2, upper panel).
+The number of stocks making new 52-week highs has fallen off a bit, but remains well above the number of new lows, which is negligible (figure 3 upper panel).
+The middle panel shows that momentum (overbought/oversold oscillator) is in oversold territory but rising, a fairly neutral indicator.
+The Market Breadth indicator (figure 3, bottom panel) has flattened since the beginning of June.

-For the Nasdaq Index, the relative strength is straddling neutral and bearish territory (figure 2).
-The upper panel in figure 4 shows the number of new lows declining, with the number of new highs at its highest point since March 2000.
-Advancing stocks have vastly outnumbered declining ones recently (lowest panel, figure 4).
-The momentum indicator is in overbought territory but falling, a potentially neutral indicator (figure 4, middle panel).
+For the Nasdaq Index, the relative strength has leveled off in neutral territory (figure 2).
+The upper panel of figure 4 shows the number of new highs remains large, while the new lows are in single digits.
+Advancing stocks have outnumbered declining ones only narrowly since June (lowest panel, figure 4).
+The momentum indicator just recently crossed into overbought territory, which is only slightly bearish if anything (figure 4, middle panel).